Welcome to Syracuse Strasbourg!

 This option is for students with advanced French language proficiency who are ready to take classes alongside French students.
 Placement is possible in selected departments of the Université de Strasbourg (UdS) and at the prestigious Institut d’Etudes Politiques (IEP).

-(Spring only) Advanced music students combine courses in English at the SU Center with study at the Conservatoire National de Région de Strasbourg.
+(Spring only) Advanced music students combine courses in English at the Syracuse Center with study at the Conservatoire National de Région de Strasbourg.
 The program is designed for students in the fourth semester of a Bachelor of Music or B.A. in Music degree program.
 At the Conservatoire, students take lessons on their principal instrument and may participate in an orchestra or ensemble group, with the opportunity to gain performance experience in Europe through end-of-semester concerts.

 Talk to recent Syracuse Strasbourg students!

 The best way to understand what to expect in Strasbourg is to talk to someone who has already participated in the program.
 Our Strasbourg global ambassadors formed close bonds with their host families, traveled all over Europe, and took classes from experts in their fields – ask them about Strasbourg!